 Select the health care plans that offer required minimum coverage at the best rates.
 Go with the plan that offers you the best possible percentage cover amounts for your networks, the least amount of out-of-pocket costs and deductibles, and the best perks for your family.

 Some plans might offer similar coverage amounts, but the monthly premium will be different.
 You could get a plan that's equal to or better than what your workplace offers with less cost to you if you qualify for a government subsidy.

 Sign Up Early

-Get signed up for the company-sponsored health savings arrangement if one is available to you.
-Do it after you've selected a suitable health care plan for your family, especially if it's a high deductible plan.
+Sign up for the company-sponsored health savings arrangement if one is available to you.
+Do so after you've selected a suitable health care plan for your family, especially if it's a high deductible plan.
 You can save money by purchasing any prescriptions and paying for non-covered costs using pre-tax dollars.